Cristianetaniguti/Reads2Map/README.md

 **Warning**: See section [Configurations](https://cristianetaniguti.github.io/Tutorials/onemap_workflows/docs/configurations.html) to choose the better available option for you or create a personalized one checking the [cromwell settings for configurations](https://cromwell.readthedocs.io/en/stable/Configuring/).

+## Running large datasets

+If you want to test the Empirical workflow with the full example data, you can download it running "data/populus/download_SRRs.sh" and specify the file "data/populus/sample_info" in the workflow input file.
+In this case and for running full empirical datasets in general, you will need a computer with higher capacity.

+By default, the workflows are configurated for High-Performance Computing (HPC) services and we provide some configurations files examples in `.configurations` directory.

+If you don't have a HPC available, you may want to check cloud services.
+Thare are several services available, we would suggest to start your search by the [terra.bio](https://terra.bio/resources/analysis-tools/) platform.
+To adapt the workflows to cloud services it is required to change the `runtime` session of the workflow tasks according with the cloud format.

 ## Visualize Reads2Map workflows output in Reads2MapApp

 You can search for all procedure intermediary files in the `cromwell-executions` directory generated by the workflow.
 The `log` file will specify the workflow id and path for each executed task.
 The final output is a compressed file called `EmpiricalReads_results.tar.gz` or `SimulatedReads_results.tar.gz`.
 These files contains tables for an overview of the entire procedure.
 They are inputs for the Reads2MapApp, an shiny app that provides a graphical view of the results (as presented below).
 Check the [Reads2MapApp repository](https://github.com/Cristianetaniguti/Reads2MapApp) for further information.